ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 The interactions of the mechanisms is thus outlined:

-HTTPS Clients can be attacked without risk of detection if they do not participate in any of the three mechanisms.
+HTTPS clients can be attacked without risk of detection if they do not participate in any of the three mechanisms.

-HTTPS Clients are afforded the greatest chance of detecting an attack when they either participate in both SCT Feedback and STH Pollination with Proof Fetching or if they have a Trusted Auditor relationship.
+HTTPS clients are afforded the greatest chance of detecting an attack when they either participate in both SCT Feedback and STH Pollination with Proof Fetching or if they have a Trusted Auditor relationship.
 (Participating in SCT Feedback is required to prevent a malicious log from refusing to ever resolve an SCT to an STH, as put forward in
 {{actively-malicious-log}}).
-Additionally, participating in SCT Feedback enables an HTTPS Client to assist in detecting the exact target of an attack.
+Additionally, participating in SCT Feedback enables an HTTPS client to assist in detecting the exact target of an attack.

-HTTPS Servers that omit SCT Feedback enable malicious logs to carry out attacks without risk of detection.
+HTTPS servers that omit SCT Feedback enable malicious logs to carry out attacks without risk of detection.
 If these servers are targeted specifically, even if the attack is detected, without SCT Feedback they may never learn that they were specifically targeted.
 HTTPS